 A 'light touch' interim project report and material for inclusion in ICHEC annual reports may be requested as a requirement for continued resourcing.
 A more substantive report again for inclusion in annual reports may be requested at the end of a project.

 Class B projects are intended for the needs of the bulk of the research community.
 Typically applicants will be small research groups or individual researchers.
 Successful applications are expected to lead to refereed publications.
-There are two types of Class B application Regular and GPU.

 No more than 3 concurrent Class B projects from any one PI will be supported.
 In the case of multiple projects and periods of high contention the burn rate for all of a PI's projects may be monitored and controlled.